Philliec459/Pytorch-SSD-for-Marine-Objects-JP4.3/README.md

 ![Marine_Image](labelimg_csv2.png)

 Some of the columns were obvious and some were not.
-The LabelName is used pytorch-ssd, but we were unsure how LabelName and id were labeled.
+The LabelName is used pytorch-ssd, but we were unsure how LabelName was created.
 So, we used the same labels from the gun repository but used /m/06nrc for boat and /m/0gxl3 for a buoy.
-In the original xml_to_csv.py program the xmin/xmax and ymin/ymax were pixels.
-It appeared that in the pytorch-ssd sub-train-annotations-bbox.csv or a sub-test-annotations-bbox.csv files, that they want a fraction of the image to define the objects.

-Therefore, we wrote the xml_to_csv2.py program that calculated more of the pytorch-ssd type columns as shown above.
+In the original xml_to_csv.py program the xmin/xmax and ymin/ymax were in  pixels.
+It appeared that in the pytorch-ssd sub-train-annotations-bbox.csv or a sub-test-annotations-bbox.csv files, that they want a fraction of the image to define the object box label.
+Therefore, we wrote the xml_to_csv2.py program to calculate more of the pytorch-ssd type columns as shown above.

-#### run xml_to_csv2.py in training set subdirectories to create the csv label files as is shown below for the training set of images:
+#### run xml_to_csv2.py in training set subdirectories to create the csv label files as is shown below for the training set of images run on Mac:
     python xml_to_csv2.py \
     -i /Users/craig/Documents/src/pytorch-ssd/data/open_images/train \
     -o /Users/craig/Documents/src/pytorch-ssd/data/open_images/sub-train-annotations-bbox.csv

 Still, the sub-train-annotations-bbox.csv had to be altered to conform to the true open_images format that was used in this repository.
+We performed the same steps for the test and validation sets too, again altering the xmp_to_csv2.py .csv output to conform to what pytorch-ssd requires.

 ## data open_images subdirectories
-On the Jetson NX the full marine dataset has the following structure:
+On the Jetson NX the full marine dataset should have the following structure:

     ~/data/open_images/train/
 		   /test/